 CRAs may also use personal data to support debt recovery and debtor tracing.
 An example of a tracing activity could be when a person owes money and moves house without telling the creditor where they’ve gone.
 The creditor may need help finding that person to claim back what they’re owed.
 CRAs help find missing debtors by providing creditors with updated addresses and contact details.

 CRAs can use some personal data to screen people out of marketing lists.
-For example, where a person’s financial history suggests they’re unlikely to be accepted for or afford a particular product, the relevant organisation can use that data to opt out of sending them information about that product.
-This helps stop people receiving irrelevant marketing, and saves organisations the costs of inappropriate marketing and unsuccessful applications.
+For example, where a person’s financial history suggests they’re unlikely to be accepted for or afford a particular product, the relevant organisation can use that data to opt-out of sending them information about that product.
+This helps stop people from receiving irrelevant marketing and saves organisations the costs of inappropriate marketing and unsuccessful applications.

 CRAs can use and allow the use of personal data for statistical analysis and analytics purposes, for example, to create scorecards, models and variables in connection with the assessment of credit, fraud, risk or to verify identities, to monitor and predict market trends, to allow use by lenders for refining lending and fraud strategies, and for analysis such as loss forecasting.